yohanderose/Dat3Bot/slides.md

 	```bash
 	python3 -i main.py
 	```
-- Use the browser inspector to find web element info
+- Use the inspector in browser dev tools to find web element info

 # Making Models